NaomiProject/naomi-docs/developer/contributing/contributing.md

 ### Pull Requests are Always Welcome

-We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
+We are always thrilled to receive pull requests, and do our best to process them as quickly as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.

 If your pull request is not accepted instantly, don't be